 Go to Derived Symbols

-This command gets the list of derived symbols for the current symbol and lets you navigate directly to one of them, down the inheritance hierarchy.
-There is a similar command, Go to Implementation, which lists only implementations, without intermediate steps in the inheritance chain.
+This command gets the list of all derived symbols for a type or a member and lets you navigate directly to one of them, down the inheritance hierarchy.
+If you are looking for actual implementations and not interested in intermediate steps of the inheritance chain, use Go to Implementation.

-To navigate to derived symbols
+Navigate to derived symbols

-- Place the caret on a symbol in the editor or select the symbol in a tool window.
+Place the caret at a symbol in the editor or select the symbol in a tool window.

 You can do one of the following: